 Return to the Data Sources tab of the Data Explorer and select the Satellite -> Imagery chooser.

-Connect to the adde.ucar.edu Server with the RTIMAGES Dataset.
+Connect to the adde.ssec.wisc.edu Server with the RTIMAGES Dataset.

-Select an Image Type of GE-VIS - GOES-East 0.65 um Visible.
+Select an Image Type of GE-VIS - GOES-East 0.63 um Visible.